Cancer Research UK logo.

 Chemotherapy during pregnancy

 Cancer in pregnancy is rare.
 Your healthcare team work closely with your pregnancy care team.
-They will will discuss your treatment options with you and help you come to a decision that is right for you.
+They will discuss your treatment options with you and help you come to a decision that is right for you.

 Having chemotherapy during pregnancy